pivotal-cf/docs-pcf-pws/.github/ISSUE_TEMPLATE/write-up-for-documentation-team.md

 * What are the benefits to customers?

-* Are there any example use cases that we can highlight?
+* Are there any example use cases that we may highlight?

 Other things to remember: